What should I look for to ensure that my pet's recovery is successful?

 Please read the directions carefully as far as any medications and call us if any problems or confusion.

-If your pet is too active after surgery, we can send home sedatives so please ask us.
+If you think your pet is too active after surgery, let us know.
+We can prescribe sedatives so they stay calm and relaxed while they heal.

 Please remember to: